-Your supplier can access:
+Your Suppliers can access:

 Your supplier can only access their own projects, and see a reduced version of project pages.

-Features available to clients, but not to suppliers:
+Project page features available to clients, but not to suppliers:

-Features shared by client and suppliers:
+Project page features shared by client and suppliers:

 Project Deliverables: visibility of uploaded or requested documents.